HelloWorldLTY/HelloWorldLTY.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-News: I will join Yale from 2022 fall as a PhD student, supervised by Prof. Hongyu Zhao and Prof. David Van Dijk (Plan)!
+News: I will join Yale from 2022 fall as a PhD student, advised by Prof. Hongyu Zhao and Prof. David Van Dijk (Plan)!
 =====

 AWGAN: A Powerful Batch Correction Model for scRNA-seq Data